 - Files on the same or similar topics are either physically grouped (by location) or logically grouped (by the coding on the file labels)

-Special-purpose systems like terminal-digit systems may not seem logical to the uninitiated, but they do indeed accomplish the above.
-They must, otherwise you’d never find anything.
-And if you’ve ever dealt with a physical filing system where they’ve become careless and imprecise about their labeling and filing, you appreciate how important that system and its consistent application are.
+Special-purpose systems like terminal-digit systems may not seem logical to the uninitiated, but this method of organization does accomplish the above.
+If you’ve ever dealt with a physical filing system that has imprecise labeling and filing, you appreciate how important that method of organization and its consistent application are.

-Randomly label the folders with whatever comes to mind at the moment and it’s a bit better… but not much.
-You’d still have a terrible time finding a particular folder.
-It’s only when you systematically label the folders and systematically file them that the setup really begins to function.
-Precisely the same thing is true of electronic systems.
-The data objects aren’t necessarily contiguous physically, but the metadata scheme ties them together logically to achieve the same outcome.
+Randomly label the folders and it’s a bit better… but not much.
+You’d still have a difficult time finding a particular folder.
+It’s only when you systematically label and file the folders that the method of organization really begins to function.
+With electronic systems, data objects aren’t necessarily contiguous physically, but the metadata scheme ties them together logically.

-You often hear someone say “We don’t use indices, we have a metadata schema.”
+You may hear someone say “We don’t use indices, we have a metadata schema.”
 Is metadata somehow different than an index?

 - Accounts payable